barryclark/jekyll-now/Real-Estate-Photography.md

 <img src="https://github.com/murdockfpv/murdockfpv.github.io/blob/master/images/sunnyside_1.jpg?raw=true" style="max-height: 100%; max-width: 100%"/>

 I can capture both your property, and the view from your property in a single photo by using the Panoramic Mode on my drone.
-This holds the position of the drone while the drone takes a serious of photos from different angles and stiches them together.
+This holds the position of the drone while the drone takes a serious of photos from different angles and then stiches them together.
+It can also do 360-degree VR Photos, like in [google street view](https://www.google.com/streetview/).

 * For more of my photos, check out my [**Landscape Photography blog post**](https://murdockfpv.github.io/First-6-Months-As-A-Drone-Pilot/)